 On any given day, I'm probably wearing more secondhand pieces than not.
 Most of the pieces I own come from charity shops like Oxfam, but also a lot of vintage from Etsy, Vestiaire and eBay.
-Because really, as an international student in London, I can't afford a lot of the designer pieces I lust after, and I try to avoid fast fashion where I can.
-If I buy new, I save up to buy from local independent brands.
-It has always been the unique secondhand pieces that I would hold onto after wardrobe clear outs, so I made a conscious decision to dedicate my time to finding the exact right ones for me and caring for them.
+I love old clothes!
+And really, as an international student in London, I can't afford a lot of the designer pieces I lust after, and I try to avoid fast fashion almost entirely.
+If I do buy new, I save up to buy from local independent brands.
+I found that it has always been the unique secondhand pieces that I hold onto after wardrobe clear outs, so I made a conscious decision to dedicate my time to finding the exact right ones for me and caring for them.

 Photo:Isabel Mundigo-Moore On Isabel: Vintage Burberry trench coat from Vestiaire Collective; Vintage Cole Haan loafers.